mlnrt/pexip-logs-in-aws/README.md

   - The Lambda functions to create the Glue tables and partitions (if you chose the option #2)
   - The Glue databases and crawlers (if you chose the option #2)

-# What the CloudFormation template does NOT include?
+## What the template does NOT include?
 The CloudFormation template does not include:
   - the provisioning of an EC2 instance to host the Syslog server
   - configure the Syslog server with the CloudWatch Logs agent.
 See AWS documentations